 I love the communities of the 21st District.
-That is why we have put down roots here, raise our family here, open a small business here.
+That is why we have put down roots here, raised our family here, opened a small business here.
 And it’s why I want to represent South Milwaukee, Oak Creek and Franklin in the state Capitol.
 This is personal.

 I have lived in the Milwaukee area for nearly all of my life, growing up on the South Side of Milwaukee before moving to St. Francis and then Franklin.
 After graduating from Marquette and living for several years in Ames, Iowa, my wife, Sarah, and I returned to the area to start a family.
 We chose the South Shore and proudly still do today.

 Here’s a quick personal profile.

 - Address: 715 Walnut St., South Milwaukee.
 We have lived in South Milwaukee since 2002, and are now in our third home.